-The strategy of these funds shift continuously and are contingent on recent developments in economic policies, global events, regulatory policies, and foreign policies.
+The strategy of these funds shifts continuously and is contingent on recent developments in economic policies, global events, regulatory policies, and foreign policies, i.e. “directional analysis”.

-Quantitative funds rely on systematic software programs to determine investments, as opposed to fundamental analysis (i.e. automated decisions to remove human emotion and bias).
+Quantitative funds rely on systematic software programs to guide investment decisions, as opposed to fundamental analysis (i.e. automated decisions to remove human emotion and bias).

-The securities of distressed companies are normally undervalued, which creates a high-risk but lucrative purchasing opportunity for the fund.
+The securities of distressed companies often trade at steeply discounted valuations, creating a risky yet lucrative opportunity for the investment firm.

 For instance, a distressed fund could invest in the debt of a corporate undergoing a reorganization, where the debt will soon be converted into equity in the new entity (i.e. debt to equity swap) amid the attempt to return to a “going concern.”

 The investment strategy used by multi-strategy funds is at their discretion, as such firms tend to prioritize capital preservation with a lower appetite for risk.